Antimetabolite: Cancer treatment

+Anti-bacterial antimetabolites

+Some antimetabolites can also be antibiotics, such as sulfanilamide drugs, which inhibit dihydrofolate synthesis in bacteria by competing with para-aminobenzoic acid (PABA).
+PABA is needed in enzymatic reactions that produce folic acid, which acts as a coenzyme in the synthesis of purines and pyrimidines, the building-blocks of DNA.
+Mammals do not synthesize their own folic acid so they are unaffected by PABA inhibitors, which selectively kill bacteria.

 Other uses

 Antimetabolites, particularly mitomycin C (MMC), are commonly used in America and Japan as an addition to trabeculectomy, a surgical procedure to treat glaucoma.

 Antimetabolites have been shown to decrease fibrosis of operative sites.
 Thus, its use following external dacryocystorhinostomy, a procedure for the management of nasolacrimal duct obstruction, is being researched.

 Intraoperative antimetabolite application, namely mitomycin C (MMC) and 5-fluorouracil (5-FU), is currently being tested for its effectiveness of managing pterygium.

 Types

 Main categories of these drugs include: